Osprey Aether 70

 Number of stays:No

-Organization Pocket:no
+Organization Pocket:yes

 Pack access:67 liters